titicaca/GP-Clustering/README.md

 Project in Artificial Intelligence and Machine Learning WS 2013/14
 	-- Clustering Algorithm based on Gaussian Process

-1.File Index:
+1. File Index:

 	1.1.
 Folders:

 		Dataset  -- stores dataset files

-		Markers -- stores the markers with differernt colors for GMap Clustering Application results -- stores the clustering results of ACT Schools 1.2.
+		Markers -- stores the markers with differernt colors for GMap Clustering Application

+		results -- stores the clustering results of ACT Schools

+	1.2.
 Notebook:

 		GPClustering_Impl.ipynb  -- Implementation of GPClustering Package

-		GPClustering_Variance.ipynb -- Variance Test with Differernt Covariance Function Parameters GPClustering_Test.ipynb -- GP Clustering Test with different datasets GPClustering_Test_HighDimension.ipynb -- GP Clustering Test with high dimensional dataset KMeans_Test.ipynb -- KMeans Clustering Test with different datasets 1.3 Other Files:
+		GPClustering_Variance.ipynb -- Variance Test with Differernt Covariance Function Parameters

+		GPClustering_Test.ipynb -- GP Clustering Test with different datasets

+		GPClustering_Test_HighDimension.ipynb -- GP Clustering Test with high dimensional dataset

+		KMeans_Test.ipynb -- KMeans Clustering Test with different datasets

+	1.3 Other Files:

 		GPClustering.py -- The python package of our implemented GPClustering, which can be exported in notebook GPClustering_Impl.ipynb

 		schools.html -- The Clustering Application of ACT Schools

 2. HOW TO:

 	2.1.
 Intallation of Ipython notebook
 	A installation Guide: http://ipython.org/install.html

 	2.2.
 Install Python Dependency Packages if some needed packages are missing

 	2.3.
 Go to the root path of the project, and start ipython notebook with the command:
 	>ipython notebook

 	2.4.
 Open notebooks and run the codes (for some big dataset, the clustering test might take some time..)
 	The Package GPClustering.py which is used in clustering test can be re-downloaded in the notebook GPClustering_Impl.ipynb, if it is missing

 	2.5.
 Open schools.html with IE Explore to see the Application of ACT Schools (Chrome and Firefox cannot work beause of ActiveX)

 3. Dataset Download: